gecille87/FlexiAPI/README.md

-# FlexiDB — Flex It.
+# FlexiAPI— Flex It.
 Build It.
 Rule It.

 Tired of manually setting up database ?
 Me too 🤪